odea-project/qAlgorithms/report/report.md

 not investigated.

 For R, the Rprof function was used to profile code execution.
+The program never utilised the full CPU.
-A total execution time of 299 seconds on the i5 and @todo seconds on the Ryzen was measured. in both tests, 46% of the execution time was spent in the function responsible for binning, 10% on copying data, and 6% on calculating the MID.
+A total execution time of 299 seconds on the i5 and 762 seconds on the Ryzen was measured. in both tests, 46% of the execution time was spent in the function responsible for binning, 10% on copying data, and 6% on calculating the MID.
 The remaining time was spent